chrultrabook/docs/docs/installing-windows.md

 ---
 title: Installing Windows
 layout: default
-nav_order: 11
+nav_order: 12
 ---

 ## Installing Windows

 {: .warning }
 **Do not use RW_LEGACY for dualbooting Windows**.
 Windows will never run on RWL.
-Dual-booting Windows with RWL is generally buggy and will cause you issues in the long run.
-Full ROM (UEFI) is recommended for the best experience.
+Dual-booting Windows with RWL is generally buggy and will cause you issues in the long run. **Full ROM (UEFI) is recommended for the best experience.**

 ### Installation: